-General Motors lifts 2024 profit forecast after strong Q1
+General Motors Lifts 2024 Profit Forecast After Strong Q1

-General Motors reported higher profits Tuesday thanks to continued strength in North America that offset a loss in its China business, enabling the carmaker to lift its forecast.
+(MENAFN- Jordan Times) NEW YORK - General Motors (GM) reported higher profits Tuesday thanks to continued strength in North America that offset a loss in its China business, enabling the car maker to lift its forecast.

 GM, which has benefited from consistently strong demand from US consumers for pickup trucks and other larger vehicles, increased its range for 2024 net income by $300 million to between $10.1 and $11.5 billion.